Sport Boys: Recent years

 The last time the Boys became champions of the Primera División Peruana was 1984.
 Since then they have had a rollercoaster of ups and downs.
 Some of the ups have been being runners-up in the 1990 and 1991 First Division after having won the Segunda División Peruana to gain promotion.
 In 1999, the Boys qualified for the Copa CONMEBOL, and in 2001 for the 2001 Copa Libertadores.
 Since then that team has had more downs than ups by avoiding relegation to the Segunda División Peruana by winning an end of season playoff match that went down to a penalty shootout against José Gálvez in the 2006 season.
 During 2008 their campaign was worse than the 2007 campaign leaving the Sport Boys in the bottom of the standings for most of the Apertura tournament.
 Financial issues were also haunting the club in 2008, so severe that they have not been able to pay their players from March 2008.
 Some players like midfielder Montenegro have had to do taxi work at night to be able to support their families.
-That year they were relegated to the Segunda División Peruana but on 17 October 2009, after a great season, the Boys went on to beat Cobresol 3–2 for the Segunda División Peruana finals to go back into the Primera Division Peruana, where it played for three seasons before been inundated with economical problems, and then finishing 15th during the 2012 season which relegated them back to the Peruvian Segunda Division.
+That year they were relegated to the Segunda División Peruana but were promoted the following year where it played for three seasons before been inundated with economical problems, and then finishing 15th during the 2012 season which relegated them back to the Peruvian Segunda Division.

 The Boys returned to the Peruvian Primera División after winning the 2017 Peruvian Segunda División.
 They placed 14th on the aggregate table on the brink of Relegation but were ahead of the relegation zone by 11 points and again in 2019.
 The club qualified for the 2022 Copa Sudamericana, their first participation in the tournament.
 They did not advance past the First Round.